aavzz/stub-server/README.md

 This software came into being after I studied a number of other daemonizing projects for the Go language.
 I did not invent anything new here, just wrapped up the ideas and sample code snippets.

-This software can be used as the basis of real servers in Go.
+This software can be used as the basis of real golang servers.
 Drop me a line if you find it useful.